-As said, in LO1 of this element we have seen the features of any text, which go beyond what is said.
+In LO1 of this element we have seen the features of any text, which go beyond what is said.
 For each of the seven characteristics of a text, we have given concrete examples to be considered in real-time intralingual subtitling.
-In particular, we have seen the notions of cohesion, coherence, intentionality, acceptability, informativity, situationality and intertextuality.
-These are rarely considered if one thinks of respeaking as a mere repetition of what is said by a speaker.
+In particular we have seen the notions of cohesion, coherence, intentionality, acceptability, informativity, situationality and intertextuality.
+These are rarely considered if one thinks of velotyping as a mere repetition of what is said by a speaker.

-Then, we have moved to context.
-Respeakers not only have to focus on what a speaker says, but they also need to understand the relationship of what is said with the context if they really want to provide subtitles that mean something to the target audience.
+Then, we have moved to that velotypists not only have to focus on what they type, but they also need to understand the relationship of what is said with the context.
 Indeed, the meaning-making process of any speech event can only be understood in relation with its context.
 Furthermore, we have briefly analysed the three aspects of any context, that is its field, tenor, and mode.

 Concerning the semiotics of any speech event, we have finally seen that it communicates through the combination of many semiotic components.
 Be they TV programs, conferences, parliamentary sessions, meetings or school classes, they are all of either an acoustic or visual nature, and they are either verbal or non-verbal.
-In particular, we have analysed the different codes characterising the four semiotic macro categories of a speech.
+In particular we have analysed the different codes characterising the four semiotic macrocategories of a speech.

-Section 2 - The impact of non-verbal elements
+The impact of non-verbal elements.

-Generally speaking, we tend to think that the verbal elements are more relevant than non-verbal elements and that acoustic elements are more relevant than visual elements.
+Generally speaking, we tend to think that the verbal elements are more relevant than non-verbal elements and acoustic elements are more relevant than visual elements.
 However, this is not always the case.
 The table in this slide shows the impact on communication of each semiotic element in the original version of an action movie and the corresponding impact of the same movie subtitled for the deaf and the hard of hearing.
 Of course, a movie is neither a conference speech, a parliamentary session, a news item, a school class nor a work meeting.
 However, this study shows that when the subtitler tries to translate the spoken into written, the attention of the audience is hijacked by the verbal component of subtitles.
-In particular, the acoustic verbal components and the visual verbal components together account for only 30% in the original version of a movie while they account for more than the double, 65%, in the same movie once it is subtitled.
+In particular, the acoustic verbal components and the visual verbal components together account for only 30% in a movie while they account for more than the double, 65%, in the same movie once it is subtitled.
 This happens because, a deaf or hard-of-hearing person can only rely on the visual channel to access the acoustic elements of a speech.
 In this context, the live intralingual subtitler turns almost all the verbal acoustic elements into subtitles, plus the non-verbal acoustic elements he or she deems essential to the understanding of the Source Text.